Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 1930's she had an extensive real estate and estates law practice in Windsor.
 She Married Grover Cleveland Scott (1895-1978) and continued her law practice.
 In 1950 she became the fourth woman to become a Queens Council.

 Josephine retired from practicing law in July 1968.
-Sources: Obituary, The Amherstburg Echo May 7, 1980 found on Find a Grave Canada (accessed 2023)
+Sources: Obituary, The Amherstburg Echo May 7, 1980; Find a Grave Canada (accessed 2023)

 Mary Yvonne Carter 3711

-to Saskatoon, Saskatchewan.
-After high school Mary attended the University of Saskatchewan where she earned a Bachelor of Arts with
+relocated to Saskatoon, Saskatchewan.
+After high school Mary attended the University of Saskatchewan where she earned a Bachelor

 Source: Encyclopedia of Saskatchewan online (accessed 2022)